 - Vaginal Yeast Infection: Should I Treat It Myself?

 Yeast infection during pregnancy

-Vaginal medicine is often used to treat a vaginal yeast
+Vaginal medicine is often used to treat a vaginal yeast infection during pregnancy.

 Recurrent yeast infection